 Digestive Bacterial imbalance

 As with many health conditions, overall health begins in the gut and an unhealthy digestive system will result in a number of symptoms including headaches.
 Ensuring a healthy gut is vital to ensure against any bacterial imbalances or yeast overgrowth in the gut.
-Living with persistent symptoms such as bloating, wind, stomach cramps has become commonplace but repairing and re-innoculating a damaged gut will go a long way to alleviating these symptoms and ensuring the headaches do not manifest.
+Living with persistent symptoms such as bloating, wind, stomach cramps have become commonplace but repairing and re-inoculating a damaged gut will go a long way to alleviating these symptoms and ensuring the headaches do not manifest.

 Action: Optimal gut health relies on a healthy balance of good bacteria vs bad bacteria and eating a diet high in fibre will nourish the good bacteria.
 A diet high in sugar and refined carbohydrates, such as pasta, bread and rice will encourage the proliferation of the bad bacteria in the gut.
-Eating probiotic yoghurt and fermented foods such as Kefir and sauerkraut or miso (fermented soy beans) as a stock base for soup, will all contribute to the levels of good bacteria in the gut and encourage a healthy gut microbiome.
+Eating probiotic yoghurt and fermented foods such as Kefir and sauerkraut or miso (fermented soybeans) as a stock base for soup, will all contribute to the levels of good bacteria in the gut and encourage a healthy gut microbiome.
 A daily probiotic can be considered as part of a gut restorative programme.